-New additions to the cast include Bafta Rising Star nominee Conrad Khan, Australian actor James Frecheville, and Black Mirror’s Amber Anderson.
+New additions to the cast also include Bafta Rising Star nominee Conrad Khan, Australian actor James Frecheville, and Black Mirror’s Amber Anderson.

 None of their characters have been revealed yet, but it’s possible that Anderson could be playing the dangerous mystery woman Byrne mentioned.

-Is this the end for Peaky Blinders?
+Is this the last ever Peaky Blinders season?

 Knight has confirmed that the forthcoming series of Peaky Blinders will definitely be the last, but fear not – just because the TV series will be over, it doesn’t mean you’ll never see the Shelbys again.